Digital Nomad Tax

 Iceland is home to some of the most scenic landscapes.
 In the “land of fire and ice” you’ll get the whole range of waterfalls, glaciers and volcanos.

 So if you are up to exploring this magical country, you might want to apply for their digital nomad visa.
-We’ll already tell you, though, that it doesn’t come cheap.
+I’ll already tell you, though, that it doesn’t come cheap.

 Iceland